raspberrypilearning/share-scratch/en/step_1.md

 --- /print-only ---

 Scratch provides the ability to comment on your own and other people's projects.
 If you do not want to allow people to comment on your project, you should turn off commenting.
+To turn off commenting, set the slider above the **Comments** box to **Commenting off**.

 ![The slider above the 'Comments' box is in the 'Commenting off' position.
 A message is shown saying "Sorry, comment posting has been turned off for this project."](images/comments-off.png){:width="300px"}